schwedenmut/equateplus-moneymoney/README.md

 # EquatePlus SE Edition plugin for MoneyMoney

 A quick and dirty plugin for MoneyMoney for share depot - specifically for Equate Plus SE depots.
+Now with the functionality to retrieve corporate share plans of your employer.
 This is a pure personal and private project and has absolutely no relationship to any company - but might be usefull for SE employees.

 It may work or not work for other depots.

-Released version is now signed and will run in released versions of the MoneyMoney App.
+Released version is ncurrently not signed and will only run in beta versions of the MoneyMoney App.

 ## ToDos